 While the JFTC is pursuing the international convergence of antitrust laws, I believe that Japanese antitrust law covers a much broader area than international standard competition laws in many other jurisdictions.
 For instance, the key tool the JFTC heavily relies on in cutting-edge issues, such as digital platforms, is abuse of a superior bargaining position.
 It is said to be a kind of equivalent to exploitative abuse of a dominant market position in EU competition law.
 But abuse of a superior bargaining position is stipulated as a form of unfair trade practice, which takes into account fairness considerations to a substantial extent.
 Even apart from abuse of a superior bargaining position, considerations other than consumer welfare are often important in antitrust enforcement in Japan.
 In particular, when we work with an international client who is not familiar with the uniqueness of Japanese antitrust law, it is important to carefully predict the possible theories of harm under the Japanese law and prepare the best possible argument to counter allegations by the JFTC.
 We are delighted to be one of the few firms that can provide adequate guidance to clients on this unique feature of Japanese antitrust law and practice.

 Tsuyoshi (Yoshi) Ikeda is a founding partner of Ikeda & Someya, an antitrust boutique which was just established in October 2018.
-Starting with two founding partners, Ikeda & Someya has marked a rapid growth by hiring three associates within the first seven months.
+Starting with two founding partners, Ikeda & Someya has marked a rapid growth by hiring four associates within the first year and a half.

 As a former official of the Investigation Bureau of the Japan Fair Trade Commission (JFTC), Yoshi has extensive experience in all aspects of antitrust/competition issues.
 At the JFTC, he engaged in, among others, the implementation of the leniency programme in Japan and as many as 20 dawn raids.
 Prior to establishing Ikeda & Someya, Yoshi worked for Mori Hamada & Matsumoto, one of the Big Four law firms in Japan, where he led a number of cutting-edge cases.